nspragg/http-transport-to-error/README.md

 # HttpTransportToError

-> Middle to handle error conversion
+> Middleware convert 4XX and 5XX responses to errors

 ## Installation